 If you plan to go on a lot of car rides and trips with your dog, you might want to invest in a car seat cover.
 Even if you frequently groom your dog, they will get dirty from running around in sand, mud, or swimming in the water.
 This can cause permanent damage to your car seats but can easily be prevented by using a bench back-seat cover.

-If you plan to travel to another country with your dog, you might need to bring along your veterinary records.
+If you plan to travel to another country, you might need to bring along your dog’s medical records and latest vaccination certificates.

 We have traveled to over 15 countries with our pets and some places often require special veterinary checkups before you can cross the border.

-Before an international road trip, check regulations for your destination and confirm that you can bring your pet without needing extra paperwork or pet quarantine.
+Before an international road trip, check the regulations for your destination and confirm that you can bring your pet without needing extra paperwork or pet quarantine.
+Also, be sure to get dog tags with your phone number in case something happens.

 When traveling outside of your home base your dog will be exposed to new places and environments.